Mark Cavendish: 2013

-2014
+2014–2015

-A quiet start to the year, Cavendish decided not to compete in the Giro d'Italia.
-His best Classics result was a fifth place in the Milan–San Remo.
+Despite stage wins at the start of the 2014 season at the Volta ao Algarve and Tirreno–Adriatico, Cavendish decided not to compete in the Giro d'Italia.
+His best Classics result was a fifth place in Milan–San Remo, having been a favourite for the race.
 He won four stages and the points classification at the Tour of Turkey.
-In the first stage of the 2014 Tour de France, which started in Yorkshire, England, from Leeds to Harrogate, Cavendish crashed out during a collision he caused in the final few seconds of the sprint finish.
+In the first stage of the Tour de France, which started in Yorkshire, England, from Leeds to Harrogate, Cavendish crashed out during a collision he caused in the final few seconds of the sprint finish.
 He suffered a separated right shoulder and did not start the next stage.
 He came back to competition at the Tour de l'Ain, where he was winless.
 He then showed some form at the Tour du Poitou-Charentes, winning the first two stages.
 Cavendish competed in the Tour of Britain in September, coming third in the first stage in Liverpool and second in the final stage in London.
 Overall, his 2014 season proved to be one of his least successful, winning eleven races but gaining no Grand Tour stage wins.
 Cavendish ended 2014 competing on the track, taking second place at the Six Days of Ghent and winning the Six Days of Zurich, both with Iljo Keisse.
 He later ruled out an attempt to enter the track cycling competitions at the 2016 Summer Olympics due to his road commitments.

-2015

-In contrast to the previous year, he had a successful start to the 2015 season.
+In contrast to 2014, he had a successful start to the 2015 season.
 He won five races by mid-February, including two stages, the points classification and the general classification at the Dubai Tour.
 In March, Cavendish won Kuurne–Brussels–Kuurne, for the second time in his career.
-He then participated in the Tirreno–Adriatico, where he was involved in a large crash on stage two due to Elia Viviani clipping his back wheel and causing his chain to drop.
+He then participated in Tirreno–Adriatico, where he was involved in a large crash on stage two due to Elia Viviani clipping his back wheel and causing his chain to drop.
 Cavendish next raced at the Tour of Turkey, where he won three stages and the points classification ahead of Daniele Ratto.
 Cavendish then participated in the Tour of California, showing good form by winning four stages and the points classification ahead of overall winner Sagan.
 His Tour de Suisse was unsuccessful; the best place he managed was sixth on stage six.
-At the Tour de France, Cavendish won stage seven by taking André Greipel's wheel before passing him in a sprint finish in Fougères.
-This was his 26th Tour de France win and the first since 2014.On 16 August, Cavendish returned to the track, winning the madison with Bradley Wiggins in the first round of the Revolution cycling series at the newly opened Derby Velodrome.
-It was the first time the pair had ridden the event together since the 2008 Olympics.
+At the Tour de France, Cavendish won stage seven by taking André Greipel's wheel before passing him in a sprint finish in Fougères, his first stage win at the race since 2013 and twenty-sixth overall.
+Cavendish returned to the track in August, winning the madison with Bradley Wiggins in the first round of the Revolution cycling series at the newly opened Derby Arena.
+It was the first time the pair had contested the madison together since the 2008 Olympics.